GregMc237/weather-app/README.md

-This project was completed as demonstration of my skills in React and Laravel.
+This project was completed as a demonstration of my skills in React and Laravel.
-The original code was intenationally incomplete or broken as the requirements was to fix the issues to a workable standard
+The original code was supplied intenationally incomplete or broken as the requirements for this demonstration was to fix the issues to a workable standard.

 <br/>
 <br/>

 With [The Weather App] users can search locations by city name and observe the weather.
-Includfes a 5-6 day forcast and 3 hour interval.
+Includes a 5-6 day weather forcast and a 3 hour interval.
 <br />
-The app is developed using React.js and material-UI.
+The app was developed using React.js and material-UI.

 <br/>